-Whether you grow plants from seed or want to save seeds, terms like heirloom, hybrid, and open-pollinated are helpful to understand.
+Whether you grow plants from seed or also want to save seeds from your plants, terms like heirloom, hybrid, and open-pollinated are helpful to understand.
 This simple guide explains the differences so you know what to expect.

 If you are new to gardening, it’s also helpful to know the difference between annual and perennial plants and what this means for your garden.